mvysny/vaadin-on-kotlin/docs/databases.md

 already existing ones.
 Validation is typically employed, to guide the user to enter meaningful data.

-We will use Vaadin Binder to bind form components to properties of the `Person` Kotlin class.
+We will use [Vaadin Binder](https://vaadin.com/docs/v8/framework/datamodel/datamodel-forms.html) to bind form components to properties of the `Person` Kotlin class.
-A source code of the form is shown below, just add the following code into the `MyUI.kt` file:
+A source code of the form is shown below; just add the following code into the `MyUI.kt` file:

 ```kotlin
 class PersonEditor : VerticalLayout() {